Fees and funding

 What is the cost of living?

 We advise students to budget a minimum of £9,135 for each year of undergraduate and postgraduate study, in addition to tuition fees.
 The Home Office (UKVI) has set the amount of maintenance funds you need to have available, this is £1,015 per month for living costs if you are studying outside London or anywhere else in the UK for the majority of your study.
 This amount should cover accommodation, food, entertainment, transport, books, insurance and other living expenses.
 Some students will require more than this, it depends on your lifestyle.
-You can calculate your own living costs using the international student calculator.
+To find out more, please see the information available on the UK Council for International Student Affairs website.